zopefoundation/zope.structuredtext/docs/index.rst

 containing non-white-space characters after converting tab characters to spaces (assuming a tab stop every eight characters).

-:class:`StructuredTextNode` objects support the read-only subset of the Document Object Model (DOM) API.
-It should be possible to process :class:`StructuredTextNode` hierarchies using XML tools such as XSLT.
+:class:`~.StructuredTextNode` objects support the read-only subset of the Document Object Model (DOM) API.
+It should be possible to process :class:`~.StructuredTextNode` hierarchies using XML tools such as XSLT.

 The second step in using StructuredText is to apply additional structuring rules based on text content.
 A variety of differentText